Medicine in the medieval Islamic world: Human anatomy and physiology

 According to the Ancient Greeks, vision was thought to a visual spirit emanating from the eyes that allowed an object to be perceived.
 The 11th century Iraqi scientist Ibn al-Haytham, also known as Al-hazen in Latin, developed a radically new concept of human vision.
 Ibn al-Haytham took a straightforward approach towards vision by explaining that the eye was an optical instrument.
 The description on the anatomy of the eye led him to form the basis for his theory of image formation, which is explained through the refraction of light rays passing between two media of different densities.
 Ibn al-Haytham developed this new theory on vision from experimental investigations.
 In the 12th century, his Book of Optics was translated into Latin and continued to be studied both in the Islamic world and in Europe until the 17th century.

 Ahmad ibn Abi al-Ash'ath, a famous physician from Mosul, Iraq, described the physiology of the stomach in a live lion in his book al-Quadi wa al-muqtadi.
 He wrote:

 Ahmad ibn Abi al-Ash'ath observed the physiology of the stomach in a live lion in 959.
 This description preceded William Beaumont by almost 900 years, making Ahmad ibn al-Ash'ath the first person to initiate experimental events in gastric physiology.

 According to Galen, in his work entitled De ossibus ad tirones, the lower jaw consists of two parts, proven by the fact that it disintegrates in the middle when cooked.
 Abd al-Latif al-Baghdadi, while on a visit to Egypt, encountered many skeletal remains of those who had died from starvation near Cairo.
 He examined the skeletons and established that the mandible consists of one piece, not two as Galen had taught.
 He wrote in his work Al-Ifada w-al-Itibar fi al-Umar al Mushahadah w-al-Hawadith al-Muayanah bi Ard Misr, or "Book of Instruction and Admonition on the Things Seen and Events Recorded in the Land of Egypt":

-Unfortunately, Al-Baghdadi's discovery did not gain much attention from his contemporaries, because the information is rather hidden within the detailed account of the geography, botany, monuments of Egypt, as well as of the famine and its consequences.
+Al-Baghdadi's discovery did not gain much attention from his contemporaries, because the information is rather hidden within the detailed account of the geography, botany, monuments of Egypt, as well as of the famine and its consequences.
 He never published his anatomical observations in a separate book, as had been his intention.

+Modern Islamic Medicine

+The current medical education system tends to ignore and neglect certain periods of medicine where one of which is the history of Islamic medicine.
+The international institute of Islamic medicine has been created to spread the history and awareness of Islamic medicine across North America.
+Reviving the old traditions of Islamic medicine could be very beneficial in the everyday practice.